Lulliter/GreenCard/ReadMe.md

 # Project Title

+"Is President Trump holding on to his electoral promise to _“hire American”_?"

-"Employment-based green card process getting longer to complete"
+> The green card process for foreign workers is getting slower and more demanding

 Study based on DOL/OFLC and USCIS data to vrify whether the Trump administration has slowed down the green card application process for foreign workers?